-- Subd.
+Subd.
 1. Board.
-The exchange's board of directors has seven members. - Subd.
+The exchange's board of directors has seven members.

+Subd.
 2. Appointment.
-The board members are appointed to a three-year term, "following the initial staggered-term lot determination" and are classified as follows: - (1) Of one group of three board members, one represents individual market consumers, one represents public program enrollees, and one represents small employer enrollees.
-One of those three is appointed by the majority leader of the senate, one by the speaker of the house, and one by the governor. - (2) A second group of three board members have demonstrated expertise, leadership, and innovation in a list of health-related subject areas relevant to the exchange.
-They are appointed by the same people who appoint the board members in paragraph (a) above. - (3) The seventh board member is the Commissioner of Human Services or a designee.
+The board members are appointed to a four-year term, following the initial staggered-term lot determination and are classified as follows:

+(1) Of one group of three board members, one represents individual market consumers, one represents public program enrollees, and one represents small employers.
+These members are appointed by the governor, with advice and consent of both the senate and the house of representatives, acting separately.

+(2) Of a second group of three board members, one member represents the areas of health administration, health care finance, health plan purchasing, and health care delivery systems; one represents the areas of public health, health disparities, public health care programs, and the uninsured; and one represents health policy issues relating to the small group and individual markets.
+These members also are appointed by the governor, with advice and consent of both the senate and the house of representatives, acting separately.

+(3) The seventh board member is the Commissioner of Human Services or a designee.

 Provides that section 15.0597, relating to the usual process for making appointments to public entities, applies to this appointment process, except for the commissioner and the initial appointments.
-Requires that initial appointments be made 30 days after enactment
+Requires that initial appointments be made 30 days after enactment.
+Requires appointments to be consistent with federal law.
+Provides that upon appointment, a board member shall exercise duties of office immediately, but that the appointment terminates if both the house and the senate vote not to confirm.